Japamala: Tibetan Buddhism

-Some Tibetan Buddhist traditions call for the use of animal bone (most commonly yak), those of past Lamas being the most valuable.
-Semiprecious stones such as carnelian and amethyst may be used, as well.
-Red coral is highly prized for mala as the colour red is associated with the Padma family of buddhas (who are highly revered in Tibet).
-Wooden mala beads may have a shallow trench engraved around their equator into which tiny pieces of red coral and turquoise are affixed.
+One type of wooden mala bead has a shallow trench engraved around their equator into which tiny pieces of red coral and turquoise are affixed.
 Due to the cost of already harvested or fossilized red coral and its conservation status, as well as the cost of turquoise, plastic or glass may be used instead.

 Nepal

 In Nepal, mala beads are made from the natural seeds of Ziziphus budhensis, a plant in the family Rhamnaceae endemic to the Temal region of Kavrepalanchok in Bagmati Province.

 The Government of Nepal's Ministry of Forestry has established a committee and begun to distribute seedlings of these plant so as to uplift the economic status of the people living in this area.